~/apexyard

 Code review validates against those criteria, and QA verifies the result in a separate pass before the ticket closes.

-01 / QUICKSTART
+05 / QUICKSTART

 From fork to first command.
 Everything is public; no invite needed.
+If you'd rather see a day with it before installing, read how it works first.

 01 - star, fork, clone